PatrickJS/awesome-angular/README.md

 for Bootstrap 5 & Angular 17.
 * [ng-bootstrap](https://ng-bootstrap.github.io) - Angular widgets built from the ground up using only Bootstrap 5 CSS with APIs designed for the Angular ecosystem.
 * [ngx-bootstrap](https://github.com/valor-software/ngx-bootstrap) - Fast and reliable Bootstrap widgets in Angular (supports Ivy engine).
+* [design-angular-kit](https://github.com/italia/design-angular-kit) - A toolkit based on Bootstrap Italia
+for the creation of web applications developed with Angular.

 ##### Tailwind CSS Based